Cervical cancer treatment by stage

 interstitial brachytherapy, or

 tandem and ovoid brachytherapy, radioactive material is directly implanted in or near the tumor via a tiny needle, wire, or other device.
-Our radiation oncologists at DF/BWCC
+Our radiation oncologists at Dana-Farber

-are among a limited few in the nation to deliver this type of radiation with image-guided techniques.
-Occasionally, cylinder brachytherapy, a type of radiation therapy delivered to the vagina, will be performed on patients after surgery.
+Brigham Cancer Center are among a limited few in the nation to deliver this type of radiation with image-guided techniques.
+Occasionally, cylinder brachytherapy, a type of radiation therapy delivered to the vagina, will be performed on patients

 - 3D imaging radiation therapy called intensity-modulated radiation therapy (IMRT) uses computer images to find and target the cancerous tumor.
 Radiation is externally delivered and aimed at the tumor, firing thin radiation beams from different angles.